 B-ROLL GUIDELINES: News crews, handheld interviews, documentaries, B-roll, and other low impact productions typically do not require a permit, as long as it does not interfere with vehicular or pedestrian traffic.

 Step 1.
-Complete the Online Permit Application and Payment
+Complete the CDOT Online Permit Application.
+A separate email will be sent once approved for Payment

 Step 2.
-Send the City Services Request form, Certificate of Insurance and Community Relations Notification Leaflet to firstname.lastname@example.org.
+Send the City Services Request form, Certificate of Insurance and Community Relations Notification Leaflet with a brief description of your project to email@example.com.

 To login, you’ll need create user name and password.
 Create an account.